josecgil/oblique-js/README.md

 ### What can you do with the data-ob-model attribute

-1. Select a part of a model
+A. Select a part of a model

 Lets say you have a complex model: